 The Disability Resources Office assists students with disabilities in securing accommodations and services that will promote success and integration into the College.
 Goodwin College complies with the mandates created by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
 Students who have a documented disability are strongly encouraged to contact the Disability Coordinator in advance of their enrollment so that accommodations are in place on the first day of matriculation.
 Guidelines and policies are provided to students who request this information.
-If you have any questions, please contact Joe Cary at 860-727-6718 (jcary@goodwin.edu). information is available on the Goodwin College website.
+If you have any questions, please contact the Disabilities Resource Coordinator at 860-727-6718 or ASCDisabilities@goodwin.edu.
+Information is also available on the Goodwin College website.